Prevent unauthorized distribution

 This page briefly describes the options that Media CDN provides to help prevent unauthorized distribution of your content.

-• Ability to embed arbitrary data and session IDs
+• Can embed arbitrary data and session IDs.

-You can use signed requests and dual-token authentication requests together to help protect your content.
+You can use both options together to help protect your content.

 How dual-token authentication works